 Also, if the head instructor of the school is a BJJY black belt he’ll have easy access to securing American Ju-Jitsu Association recognition of his dojo.

 Where can I find answers to other questions?

-E-mail me.
+E-mail me by clicking HERE.
 I’ll answer most questions even if you aren’t a BJJY member usually within a a day or two.

-All questions [unless private] are published in Kokoro, our periodic newsletter.
+All questions [unless private] are “depersonalized” [names, locations, and other identifiers removed to protect your privacy] and published in Kokoro, our periodic newsletter.

 You can purchase all past issues of Kokoro as a single .pdf file.
 It contains all the questions asked of me since the BJJY began in 1994 and answers to those questions.
 Go to my jujitsu books page & scroll down [click HERE] to purchase this item.